itanaysharma/web2-practice/draw-app/README.md

     - }]
 17. Adding the User array to contain all the states (User that are forming connection)
 18. added supported operations join-room, leave-room and chat
+19. adding db in ws
+20. Added a chats room Id check point in http-backend so that all the chats in the room can be seen